srijannnd/Django-Chatbot/README.md

 - He can show recent questions posted on stackoverflow for specific tag
 - He can display recent answered questions posted on stackoverflow for specific tag
 - Specify the no. of questions or he will get 5 results.
+- He gives Chat Summary when the chat ends.
 <br/>
 <br/>